apache-hb/cthulhu/data/docs/contrib.md

   - It is acceptable to make massive changes to move common functionality into libraries
   - I cannot stress how important this rule is

-- Be very generous with usage of @ref Panic
+- Be very generous with usage of @ref panic
   - Any function boundary or usage point should be littered with these
   - Do not use asserts to handle user input, asserts should be used for internal invariants
-  - For user facing error reporting look at @ref Notify
+  - For user facing error reporting look at @ref notify

 - All features that require platform specific code must have a reasonable fallback implementation.
   - See @ref backtrace for an example of this, doing nothing can be a reasonable fallback.